grafana/tanka/docs/src/content/docs/tutorial/abstraction.md

 }
 ```

-The file should contain an object with just the same function that was defined under the `grafana` in `/environments/default/main.jsonnet`, but called `new` instead of `grafana`.
+The file should contain an object with the same function that was defined under the `grafana` in `/environments/default/main.jsonnet`, but called `new` instead of `grafana`.
 Do the same for `/environments/default/prometheus.libsonnet` as well.

 ```jsonnet